nicolamisurati/tm5-900_ros/README.md

 # __User Guide for the repository TM5-900_ROS__

-This repository is made for the project Dynamics of Intelligent Robots and Vehicle of the course held by the Professor Andrea Bonci; The authors are Nicola Misurati, Laura Piccini and Valerio Procaccioli.
+This repository is made for the project Dynamics of Intelligent Robots and Vehicle of the course held by the Professor Andrea Bonci
+The authors are Nicola Misurati, Laura Piccini and Valerio Procaccioli.

 ## Prerequisites
 [Ubuntu] 18.04.6 LTS (Bionic Beaver) running; for this project it was necessary to create a virtual machine using [Oracle VM VirtualBox].
 It is raccomended to give the VM at least half the RAM available and to reserve about 20 GB for the virtual hard disk.
 [Guest Additions] are also required.